ibraheemdev/ibraheemca/content/posts/2020-07-14-metaprogramming-a-custom-ruby-logger.md

 The above code block defined a class called `CustomLogger` that takes an optional parameter, logger.
 The logger parameter defines the logger instance to be used.
 If no logger is given, it defaults to outputting to the console.

-**Defining the Logger Methods.**
+**Defining the Logger Methods**

 If we want our logger to do anything, we have to define the `debug, error, fatal, info, warn, and unknown`methods.
-To define those methods dynamically, we can use `Module#class_eval.` `Module#class_eval`is used to add methods to a class "on-the-fly".
+To define those methods dynamically, we can use `Module#class_eval,`a method which allows us to add methods to a class "on-the-fly".

 ```ruby
 class CustomLogger